- Types of Wireless Broadband Technologies

 Exetel Wireless Home Broadband Plan

-This affordable and customer-centred Australian-owned telco company prides its wireless home broadband for only 69 dollars a month.
-The package includes 250GB data allowance, a Wi-Fi modem, while letting you surf the net with the 4G mobile network technology.
+This affordable and customer-centred Australian-owned company offers a package that includes 250GB data allowance, a Wi-Fi modem, while letting you surf the net with the 4G mobile network technology.
 Based on the speed test, the cheapest plan of Exetel could achieve a 5-12mbps download and upload speed.